JohnMurray/busan/decisions/001-protobuf.md

 ### Defer to the User

-The simplist option is to simply "do nothing".
+The simplest option is to simply "do nothing".
 In order to send messages locally (within the same process), it is only required that types implement the `Send` trait (and maybe the `Sync` trait).
 If a message needs to be sent outside of the current process, then it is up to the user to either ensure the data can be serialized or to explicitly handle serialization and